Russian Space Forces: Structure

 The main tasks of the Russian Space Forces are informing the higher political leaders and military commanders of missile attacks as soon as possible, ballistic missile defence, and the creation, deployment, maintenance and control of in-orbit space vehicles, like the new Persona reconnaissance satellite.
 For example, the Space Forces operate the GLONASS global positioning system.
 The commander of the Space Forces Colonel General Vladimir Popovkin said in January 2006 that 18 GLONASS satellites would be in orbit by 2008.
 In October 2010 the system became fully operational.

 Formations of the Space Forces included the 3rd Missile-Space Defence Army, and a Division of Warning of Missile Attack, both with their headquarters at Solnechnogorsk near Moscow.
 Installations and assets include the Hantsavichy Radar Station in Belarus, along with a number of other large warning radars, and the A-135 anti-ballistic missile system which protects Moscow and the Peresvet anti-air laser combat system which protects strategic missiles.

 There is an optical tracking facility, the Okno (Window) complex near the town of Nurek in central Tajikistan that is intended to monitor objects in space.
 The Okno is capable of tracking objects 40000 km from Earth, the space forces said when it °was put on duty in 2002.
 The facility involves telescope-like equipment housed in several large spheres, similar to the U.S. GEODSS system.

+The 28th Arsenal (28-й арсенал КВ РФ) in Znamenka, Znamensky District, Tambov Oblast, ул. Рабочая, 2 Pervomaisky is affiliated with the Space Forces.